 Due to the hustle and bustle of our fast paced lives, it’s no surprise that many Americans look for ways to save time and energy.
 Convenience is an appealing option to save ourselves a minute here and there.
 But how much is convenience really costing you?
 Even if you’re not one of the millions of Americans facing consumer debt, it’s important to know how to avoid any unnecessary costs.
+If you are someone who’s paying debt, avoiding these costs is something our debt counselors recommend.

 The Cost of Convenience